fnuecke/eris/README.md

 Eris can serialize almost anything you can have in a Lua VM and can unserialize it again at a later point, even in a different VM.
 This in particular includes yielded coroutines, which is very handy for saving long running, multi-session scripting systems, for example in games: just persist the state into the save file and unpersist it upon load, and the scripts won't even know the game was quit inbetween.

-Eris currently requires Lua 5.2.2.
+Eris currently comes with Lua 5.2.3.
+It should also build with 5.2.2.
 It may build with earlier 5.2.x versions, but I have not tried it.
 It *won't* work with other Lua implementations, such as LuaJIT, because Eris works directly on some internal structures of vanilla Lua and uses non-API macros and functions.

 At this point, Eris should be considered as a beta-stage product.
 I have tested it somewhat and the testcases that came with Pluto - extended with some Lua 5.2 specific ones, such as yielded `pcall`s - run through successfully.
 This does not mean it is necessarily stable, though.
 You have been warned.

 Installation
 ============

 Think of Eris as a custom "distribution" of Lua.
 Compile and install Eris like you would Lua.
 You will get a shared and/or static library that will contain both Lua and Eris.
-The version string has been adjusted to reflect this: `Lua+Eris 5.2.2`.
+The version string has been adjusted to reflect this: `Lua+Eris 5.2.3`.

 Usage
 =====